 Langmuir Project Overview

-At Langmuir the primary exploration target is Kambalda style nickel sulphide mineralization occurring in ultramafic flows and sills.
-The Langmuir Property includes over 30 km of terrain comprised of ultramafic and mafic flows and sills favourable for hosting nickel, copper and platinum group mineralization (PGM).
+Langmuir hosts Kambalda style nickel sulphide mineralization occurring in ultramafic flows and sills.
+The Langmuir Project includes over 30 km strike length comprised of ultramafic and mafic flows and sills favourable for hosting nickel, copper and platinum group mineralization (PGM).

 Air borne geophysics has been flown over the entire property by Geotech using VTEM B-field system.
 More than 20 separate clusters of airborne EM anomalies have been identified.